tudortimi/gradle-hdvl/CONTRIBUTING.md

     git tag -s -a <version> -m ':bookmark: <version>'

+To check that Gradle extracts the version properly do:

+    ./gradlew version

 Publishing to the plugin portal still has to be done manually:

     ./gradlew publishPlugins